LENINDALLAS/Natours-travel-booking-app/README.md

 # Natours-travel-booking-app
-This app is used to plan vacation and book tour, It used server side rendering
+This app is used to plan vacation and book tour, It uses server side rendering